ibm-cloud-docs/cis/cis-cli-plugin.md

 :   The number of days for which the certificate must be valid.
 The default value is `5475`.

 `--csr CSR`
 :   The Certificate Signing Request (CSR).
-If this field is not set, CIS will generate one.
+If this field is not set, CIS generates one.

 `--json value*`
 :   The JSON file or JSON string that is used to describe an origin certificate.